terra-quantum-public/tq42sdk/docs/source/QuEnc_Algorithm/Example_Problem.md

 ## Step 2: Sample from the Resulting Circuit
 Once the circuit is created, sample it using a quantum simulator to gather a distribution of possible solutions.
+Note: For the 'backend' parameter of CIRCUIT_RUN, you can choose between the following:

+Simulators:
+1. CIRQ_SIMULATOR
+2. QISKIT_SIMULATOR
+3. CIRQ_SIMULATOR

+Actual QPUs:
+1. IBM

 ```python